 Search ImagingPixel for Images by Camera or Lens

-A retro look at the ultra-wide-angle Olympus OM-System Zuiko Auto-W 21mm F3.5, in analog and digital.
+A look at, in analog and digital, images with the ultra-wide-angle Olympus OM-System Zuiko Auto-W 21mm F3.5.

 One of the legacy lenses I have in my collection, which also happens to be my favorite, is the Zuiko auto-W 21mm F3.5, a rectilinear ultra wide-angle manual focus lens first introduced for the Olympus OM 35mm SLR series in 1971.